rkostin/nyc-demo/README.md

 ### Classes (triples)

-- Each city...
+- A city...
   - has a name (text)
   - has a city seal (image)
   - has an introduction (text)
   - has an "about" description (text)
   - has a history (text)
   - has population and land area statistics about each borough (data table)
+  - is made-up of geographic areas/sub-divisions (boroughs)
-- Each borough...
+  - Each geographic area...
     - has a name (text)
     - has a representative photo (image 300 x 225px)
     - has geography information (text)
     - has characteristic information (text)

 ## Taxonomy